RemoteConfigsInc/Documentation/README.md

 # General
 ## Account
 ### Sign Up
-To sign up with RemoteConfigs is a very simple process.
-We'll even give you 5 settings for free and you don't have to provide any credit card details when you sign up.
+To sign up with RemoteConfigs is a very simple process. _We'll even give you 5 settings for free and you don't have to provide any credit card details when you sign up._

 Follow these steps to get started with RemoteConfigs for the first time:
 1. Go to the <a href="https://remoteconfigs.com/Home/Signup">Sign Up Page</a>.
-2. Complete the form and make sure to read and accept the Terms of Use and Privacy Policy.
+2. Complete the form, remember your password, and make sure to read and accept the Terms of Use and Privacy Policy.
-3. Click the `Sign Up` button.
+3. Click the **Sign Up** button.
-4. Check your mailbox for the verification email and click the `Activate Account` button or link in the email.
+4. Check your mailbox for the verification email and click the **Activate Account** button or link in the email.
 5. You will now be redirected to a form where you will have to enter the password you chose earlier.
-6. Click the `Verify Email Address` button.
+6. Click the **Verify Email Address** button.
 7. Great!
-Your email account has not been verified and you are able to sin into RemoteConfigs.
+Your email address has been verified and you are now able to sign into RemoteConfigs.

 See [Sign In](#sign-in) for more details.